Brush Creek (Niobrara River tributary)

 Brush Creek is a 19.52 mi long second-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Brush Creek rises on the North Branch Eagle Creek divide about 3 mile northeast of School No. 89 in Holt County and then flows generally north-northeast to join the Niobrara River about 2 mile northwest of School No. 12.

 Watershed

 Brush Creek drains 80.99 sqmi of area, receives about 24.7 in/year of precipitation, and is about 2.80% forested.